PrettySwift/prettyswift.github.io/lessons/first-application/index.md

 title: A First Application
 ---

+In this lesson, you will write your first Swift app, applying the Swift concepts you have already learned to build a functional application.

 # Lesson Objectives
 - Build and run a simple application
 - Learn how to navigate Xcode